Read more about the course

 The checklist helps the students to track major accomplishments when going through the self-study programme:

-• Have they gone through all readings and activities of the unit?
+- Have they gone through all readings and activities

 When going through the programme, students can tick the items they have accomplished.
 We encourage the students to look into the checklists at the end of each week so they can celebrate what they have accomplished and plan what to do in the following week!